aodanosullivan/performance-engineering-solutions/source/_posts/writing-our-first-jmeter-script-part-1.md

  - [jmeter]
 ---

+For this exercise we are going to write a jmeter script against a sample website.
+We are going to use demo of prestashop, free e-commerce software to set up our own local website.

+<!--more-->

 ### Setting up environment.

-For this exercise we are going to write a jmeter script against a sample website.
-We are going to use {% link prestashop‘s http://demo.prestashop.com/en/?view=front %} free e-commerce software to set up our own local website.
+You can find mentioned demo here: {% link prestashop‘s http://demo.prestashop.com/en/?view=front %} free e-commerce software to set up our own local website.

 If you haven’t already, {% post_link jmeter-basic-installation "install jmeter" %} on your local machine.

-<!--more-->

 {% blockquote %}
 Note: Please don't execute high traffic against public websites without their consent first.